 We had lunch in the shelter of Dean Clough.
 The butcher's sandwiches were very good.
 While we were eating two DoE supervisors strolled past off to meet the group of 5 girls the were in charge of.
 They were immensely impressed with our exploits, which was gratifying, but as we having a great time on the trip seemed somewhat undeserved.
 Why is worthiness equated with suffering?

-After lunch we begin the march towards Black Hill, weather in cloud, on an excellent paved path.
-Met girls and instructors on their way down.
+After lunch we begin the march towards Black Hill, in cloud, on an excellent paved path.
+Met the girls and instructors on their way down.
 Two girls looked simply relieved that their ordeal was nearly over, the other 3 looked to be having a good time.

 The summit of Black Hill